glic3rinu/passlib/docs/lib/passlib.hash.oracle10.rst

   and password, greatly reduces the keyspace that must be searched by brute-force or pre-computed attacks.

-* It's simplicity, and decades of research on high-speed DES implementations, makes efficient brute force attacks much more feasible.
+* Its simplicity, and decades of research on high-speed DES implementations, makes efficient brute force attacks much more feasible.

 Deviations